NaturalIntelligence/fastify-xml-body-parser/README.md

 ```

 ## Options
-This plugin use [fastify-xml-body-parser](https://github.com/NaturalIntelligence/fastify-xml-body-parser) to parse the XML payload.
-So it accepts all the options supported by fastify-xml-body-parser.
+This plugin use [fast-xml-parser](https://github.com/NaturalIntelligence/fast-xml-parser) to parse the XML payload.
+So it accepts all the options supported by fast-xml-parser.

 ```js